Claude Code Hooks, Commands, Skills, and Subagents: The Complete Guide

 permissionDecision: "deny",

-permissionDecisionReason: "Blocked: destructive command pattern detected.
+permissionDecisionReason: "Blocked: destructive command.
 Run manually after review."

 }